 I can’t tell you how happy it makes me to see my shoes organized on shelves after a year of having them in a heap on the floor and in boxes in our attic!

-To the right of the doorway is my husband’s side of the closet, although my folded clothes are currently in these drawers and his folded clothes are currently in the dresser in our bedroom and there’s no real need to switch places.
+To the right of the doorway is my husband’s side of the master closet, although my folded clothes are currently in these drawers and his folded clothes are currently in the dresser in our bedroom and there’s no real need to switch places.
 We did a lot of brainstorming with our builder about how best to build out a closet with a window and he came up with the idea to maximize hanging and drawer space on one wall and build lower shoe shelving on the opposite wall that jut out in front of the window.
-It’s worked out really nicely for us!
+These closet shelves have worked out really nicely for us!

 The priority for Will’s side of the closet was ample hanging space for the button-downs, dress shirts, blazers, and suits that he wears daily in non-pandemic times.
 His belts and ties are on these hangers and the bin pulls on the drawers are the same ones we used in our kitchen renovation.